pixelnest/pixelnest.github.io/docs/bulletml-for-unity/pattern-file/index.md

 2. `relative` — `NUMBER` is a `speed` which depends on all other speeds.
 3. `sequence` — Each frame, `NUMBER` is added to the previous direction result.

-<br />Here's a simple example of a bullet shot that moves toward the player at a low speed:
+<br>Here's a simple example of a bullet shot that moves toward the player at a low speed:

 ```xml
 <?xml version="1.0" ?>